Documentation for the MoonBooth SEO Theme for Hugo

 Step 2

-Add your CSS or SCSS style rules.
+Add your CSS or SCSS style rules to the file you just created in Step 1.
 That’s it!

 Method 3: Major style overhaul